These easy apple turnovers with cinnamon are absolutely delicious, quick to make and as an added bonus contain no refined sugar at all.

 Put the apples, honey and cinnamon into a saucepan, stir and gently heat through until the apples are starting to soften.
 Add 1 tbsp water if the mixture starts to stick.

-Roll out your puff pastry into a large rectangle, or if you’re lazy buy the ready rolled variety).
+Unroll your puff pastry.
 Cut into four or eight smaller rectangles, depending on whether you would like to make large or small turnovers.

-Place on the baking tray and bake for around 15 minutes in the centre of the oven until golden brown.
+Place on the baking tray and bake for around 15-20 minutes in the centre of the oven or until golden brown.